Cargese2023/Cargese2023.github.io/index.md

 # Practical informations

-The school and workshop cost is 1100 euros per participant, covering accommodation, lunches and breakfasts.
+The workshop cost is 1100 euros per participant, covering accommodation, lunches and breakfasts.

 While participant can arrive on 31/7 and leave on 12/8, the conference will take place between 1/8 and 11/8.